JenBauer/jenbauer_com/content/NoveltyInStructure.md

 Since I was young, I always took fastidious notes to compensate for my memory, which seemed to betray me without rhyme or reason during school and my professional life.
 I created ways to track and repeat tasks, witnessing firsthand days where I would forget everything - even the daily vitamins I had taken for years prior - without a reminder.

 Despite this, I found that a rigid schedule with assigned tasks and times was an unbearable system to work through.
 I couldn't keep myself exactly on time on off-days, often jumping in too early or too late from what I had set for myself to achieve.
 I kept failing myself at my own systems!
-I knew I had to a find an entirely new way.
+I knew I had to find an entirely new way.

 This is about the foundation of a new method for those who need to get done so many things, yet struggle with repetition and normalcy.
 I have been doing this for weeks now with success, without having a name recognized for it or a conscious knowledge of it.